LouisLeNezet/louislenezet.github.io/_posts/2024-10-31-Pedixplorer-v1.1.0.md

 However, it wasn't anymore maintained, and I needed new features for my PhD project.

-This new version allows to automatically create big and complex `Pedigree()` S4 object, filter them and also compute additionnal information.
+This new version allows to automatically create big and complex `Pedigree()` S4 object, filter them and also compute additional information.
 From this object you can draw with lots of option the pedigree layout.
 It is possible with this version to draw them as `ggplot2` object allowing to add interactivity with the [plotly](https://plotly.com/) library.